Wisdom from the Hills

 Background & Career

-Ekaba Bisong is from Bendeghe-Ekiem in Etung LGA.
-A tribe of the Ejagham Nation.
+Ekaba Bisong is from Bendeghe-Ekiem in Etung LGA, Ejagham Etung Cluster in Cross River State, Nigeria.
 Born to Prof. Francis and Prof. Nonso Bisong in Calabar, Cross River State in Nigeria.

 Mr. Ekaba Bisong